lsochanowski/GoHeishaMon/README.md

 Process of update starts ,and it will take app 3 min.
 In the meantime CZ-TAW1 reboots , and after a while you will notice middle LED lights white color , so the GoHeishaMon just starts up.
 Wait with removing drive from module minimum 20s from this moment ,since GoHeishaMOn needs to copy config file.

-## SSH and web (over LuCI) access
+### SSH and web (over LuCI) access

 For advanced ussers there is possibility to have SSH and web acces (LuCI) on CZ-TAW1 with user: root and password: GoHeishaMonpass ( you should change it!)
 - In config file you should have option "EnableCommand=true"
 - GoHeishaMon should be connected to MQTT server
-- Public in MQTT topic "panasonic_heat_pump/OSCommand" one by one : "umount /overlay" , "jffs2reset -y" and finally "reboot".
-This will perform a so called firstboot , so all configuration ( also including WiFi connection) will be set to default , so please connect GoHeishaMon via Ethernet cable after that.
+- Public in MQTT topic "panasonic_heat_pump/OSCommand" (or eqvivalent with is set as Mqtt_set_base) one by one values: "umount /overlay" , "jffs2reset -y" and finally "reboot".
+This will perform a so called firstboot.
+You can se the output console in topic"panasonic_heat_pump/OSCommand/out".
+All configuration ( also including WiFi connection) will be set to default , so please connect GoHeishaMon via Ethernet cable after that.
 WiFi config after that you can do via ssh or LuCI ,identical to standard OpenWRT routers.